Rate-limiter usage

 });

-const redisRateLimiterProvider = new RateLimiterProvider({
+const redisRateLimiterFactory = new RateLimiterFactory({

 adapter: redisRateLimiterAdapter,